person-c/easybio/cran-comments.md

 * This is a new release.

+## 20240903

+- add return tag in Artist.R and import R6 package
+- update description and vignettes
+- improve some functions

+## 20240827

-* add link in description
+- add link in description
-* return value in  Artist.R `plotGSE` `plotORA`, `plotRank`
+- return value in  Artist.R `plotGSE` `plotORA`, `plotRank`
-* remove writing in default patt in and return original user's settings in inst/example-single-cell.R; R/misc.R; R/sc.R
+- remove writing in default patt in and return original user's settings in inst/example-single-cell.R; R/misc.R; R/sc.R
-* update doc and vignettes
+- update doc and vignettes